 - Antibiotics and other medicines

 - Stress, depression and anxiety

 Some factors you can control and some that you can’t.
 In particular, further control over your exercise will be able to help improve your digestive health.
 Gentle exercise such as yoga can prevent jumping around, giving your intestines time to relax and unwind.
-As you disconnect from the busy world around you and find your path towards mindfulness, you can reduce the stress your every day life causes you, ensuring that it continues to not effect your gut.
-Becoming more attune to yourself and your needs allows you to place your health first before all else.
+As you disconnect from the busy world around you and find your path towards mindfulness, you can reduce the stress your everyday life causes you, ensuring that it continues to not affect your gut.
+Becoming more attuned to yourself and your needs allows you to place your health first before all else.
 By using moves that focus on stretching the abdomen, you can move the muscles that help your gut the most.
-The movement helps improve the blood and oxygen in those areas, helping you get rid of your sluggish bowel with continuous practise.
+The movement helps improve the blood and oxygen in those areas, helping you get rid of your sluggish bowel with continuous practice.
 Unsure how to start your yoga journey?

-Here at Yogafurie, we understand that everyone’s journey looks different which is why we offer a range of classes, from beginner friendly to advance.
+Here at Yogafurie, we understand that everyone’s journey looks different which is why we offer a range of classes, from beginner-friendly to advance.
 In addition, to allow you to always keep mindfulness and yoga beside you, we offer online classes in case you can’t make it into the studio.
-Check out our range of classes by visiting this link today!https://www.yogafurie.com/hot-yoga-bristol/
+Check out our range of classes by visiting this link today!https://yogafurie.com/hot-yoga-bristol/